NFL could pocket billions from coming boom in sports gambling

 The NFL, long an opponent of legalized betting on sports, could cash in on the coming boom in sports gambling.

-The league could see its annual revenue rise by $2.3 billion as legalized sports wagering spreads across the country, according to a study conducted by Nielsen for the American Gaming Association.
+The league's annual revenue could rise by $2.3 billion as legalized sports wagering spreads across the country, according to a study conducted by Nielsen for the American Gaming Association.
+The trade group commissioned and paid for the study, which was released Wednesday.

 "Legal, regulated sports betting will create huge new revenue opportunities for sports leagues -- and the NFL could be the biggest winner of all," said Sara Slane, senior vice president for AGA.

-Most of that money - about $1.4 billion - is expected to come in the form of increased rights fees, according to the study released on Wednesday .
-The study also expects $573 million to come from increased advertising and sponsorship deals from gambling services, as well as deals similar to the one that the NBA just signed with casino operator MGM that allowed the use of the league's real-time data and its logos by its casinos.
-The NFL has yet to sign any such deal.
-And it expects ticket sales to bring in more than $200 million in additional revenue.
+Most of that money - about $1.4 billion - is expected to come in the form of increased rights fees, the study found.
+The rest will come from increased ticket sales, advertising, sponsorships, deals from gambling services and other deals.

 While the NFL is by far the richest sports league in the world, an increase in revenue of $2.3 billion would still be significant.
 The league had $8.2 billion in national revenue last season, divided evenly between the 32 teams, according to figures released by the Green Bay Packers, the only publicly-owned team.
-That was an increase of about 5%.
 Local revenue for all the teams brings in an additional $5 billion to $6 billion.

 With the introduction of sports betting, the belief is that fans with money riding on games will be more likely to watch than they have been in the past.
 A previous survey by AGA found that about 19% of football fans already bet on games, with most of that gambling done illegally with bookies or offshore online services.
 It also found that 31% of football fans expect to bet on games once it becomes legalized, a 60% increase.